ctb/titus-blog/src/2015-software-as-a-primary-product-of-science.rst

 <http://blogs.plos.org/biologue/2015/03/02/metrics-and-impact-looking-beyond-research-articles/>`__).
-The response from the editor went something like this: "We recognize the importance of good engineering, but we regard writing software as equivalent to building a telescope - it's important to it right, but we don't regard a process paper on how to build telescopes better as an intellectual contribution."
-(Disclaimer: I can't find the response, so this is a paraphrase, but it was definitely a "no" and for about that reason.)
+The response from the editor went something like this: "We recognize the importance of good engineering, but we regard writing software as equivalent to building a telescope - it's important to do it right, but we don't regard a process paper on how to build telescopes better as an intellectual contribution."
+(Disclaimer: I can't find the actual response, so this is a paraphrase, but it was definitely a "no" and for about that reason.)

 Is scientific software like instrumentation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~